-- 1.0 "Academic administrator" shall refer to personnel holding full-time administrative positions in the division of Academic Affairs and to academic department chairs and directors of schools. - 2.0 Tenure for Academic Administrators: When an individual is being considered for appointment to a full-time academic administrative position, the President shall request and consider the recommendations of the relevant department(s) or school(s) from which the person has requested a tenured position.
+- 1.0 "Academic administrator" shall refer to personnel holding full-time administrative positions in the division of Academic Affairs - 2.0 Tenure for Academic Administrators: When an individual is being considered for appointment to a full-time academic administrative position, the President shall request and consider the recommendations of the relevant department(s) or school(s) from which the person has requested a tenured position.
 In arriving at these recommendations, the unit(s) shall consider appropriate rank and tenure status, were that person to be considered at that time for appointment as a faculty member in the unit(s).

-Review of Academic Administrators
+Annual Review of Academic Administrators

-- 1.0 Annual Review: The Provost shall conduct an annual review of the following academic administrators: deans of the colleges, Dean of SDSU Imperial Valley, and Dean of the Library. - 1.1.
+- 1.0 Annual Review: The Provost or designee shall conduct an annual review of all academic administrators, including Associate and Assistant Vice Presidents, Deans, and Associate Deans.
+Chairs and Directors shall undergo periodic review as specified in section 4.0 of University Policies: Organization: Chairs of Departments or Programs and Directors of Schools. - 1.1.
 The Provost shall consult with appropriate representatives of the college, to include the department and program chairs, school directors, and Senators of the college. - 1.2.
-A faculty member may provide information through a representative as defined in sec.
+A faculty or staff member may provide information through a representative as defined in sec.
 1.1. - 1.3.
 The conclusions of the recommendations of the Provost shall be reported to the President.

-2.0 Five-Year Review of Academic Administrators and Their Offices
+2.0 Five-Year Review of Academic Administrators